 c.
 Limitation of Claims.
 Except with respect to claims of infringement or misappropriation of any intellectual property rights of the other Party, a Party’s breach of its confidentiality obligations set forth in Section 12 (Confidential Information), or Customer’s failure to pay fees and expenses when due and payable, neither Party may bring any claim relating to these Professional Services Terms or any Services Schedule more than two years after the events giving rise to the claim occurred.

 11. Non-solicitation.
-During the Term and for a period of six months thereafter, neither Party shall solicit for employment any employee of the other Party who (a) worked directly on the Professional Services provided under these Professional Services Terms, and (b) came into regular and direct contact with the soliciting Party as the result of such work on the Professional Services.
+During the Term and for a period of six months thereafter, neither Party shall solicit for employment any employee of the other Party who (a) worked directly on the Professional Services, and (b) came into regular and direct contact with the soliciting Party as the result of such work on the Professional Services.
 This restriction does not prohibit either Party from hiring employees of the other Party who respond to job advertisements directed to the general public.

-14. Governing Law; Jurisdiction and Venue.These Professional Services Terms will be governed by laws of the state of New York, without regard to any laws, treaties, or conflicts of laws principles that would apply the law of any other jurisdiction.
+a.
+Governing Law; Jurisdiction and Venue.
+The PS Agreement and all matters in connection with the PS Agreement will be governed by laws of the state of New York, without regard to any laws, treaties, or conflicts of laws principles that would apply the law of any other jurisdiction and without regard to the United Nations Convention on the International Sale of Goods.
 For any claims or causes of action arising out of these Professional Services Terms, the Parties agree to the exclusive jurisdiction of, and venue in, the state and federal courts located in New York County, New York.

 15. Entire Agreement.
-These Professional Services Terms, together with all applicable Services Schedules executed by the Parties, constitute the entire agreement between the Parties for the provision of the Professional Services, and supersede all prior and contemporaneous agreements, proposals or representations, written or oral, concerning the subject matter thereof.
+The PS Agreement constitutes the entire agreement between the Parties with respect to the provision of the Professional Services, and supersedes all prior and contemporaneous agreements, proposals or representations, written or oral with respect thereto.
 Any other products or services provided by Avalara to Customer will be governed by a separate agreement specific to those products or services.
-No modification, amendment or waiver of any provision of these Professional Services Terms will be effective unless in writing and signed by the Party against whom the modification, amendment or waiver is to be asserted.
-Notwithstanding any language to the contrary therein, no terms or conditions stated in a Customer purchase order or in any other Customer order documentation, except a Services Schedule, shall be incorporated into or form any part of these Professional Services Terms, and all such terms or conditions will be null and void..
+No modification or amendment of any provision of the PS Agreement will be effective unless in writing and signed by both Parties.
+Notwithstanding any language to the contrary therein, no terms or conditions stated in a Customer purchase order or in any other Customer order documentation, except a Services Schedule, shall be apply, and all such terms or conditions will be null and void..